 Local Government Investment Pool (LGIP) - An investment trust or pool organized by groups of political subdivisions or municipal authorities pursuant to Section 521 of the Public School Code of 1949, or pursuant to the Intergovernmental Cooperation Law, 53 Pa.
 C.S.A.
 Sec.
-2301 et seq., for the purpose of investing funds of such political subdivisions or municipal authorities for the r exclusive benefit and in accordance with the laws governing their permissible investments.
-LGIPs include, but are not limited to, the Pennsylvania School District Liquid Asset Fund (PSDLAF), the Pennsylvania Local Government Investment Trust (PLGIT), and for purposes of this policy, the PA INVEST program operated by the Pennsylvania Treasury Department [7][8]
+2301 et seq., for the purpose of investing funds of such political subdivisions or municipal authorities for their exclusive benefit and in accordance with the laws governing their permissible investments.
+Lears include, but are not limited to, the rennsylvania accordance with the laws governing their permissible investments.
+Lears include, but are not limited to, the rennsylvania accordance with the laws governing their culture, the rennsylvania treasury Department.[7][8]

 Market risk - The risk that the market value of an investment, collateral protecting a deposit, or securities underlying a repurchase agreement will decline.
-Market risk is affected by the length to maturity of a security, the need to figuidate a security before maturity, the extent that collateral exceeds the amount invested, and the frequency at which the amount of collateral is adjusted for changing market values.
+Market risk is affected by the length to maturity of a security, the need to liquidate a security before maturity, the extent that collateral exceeds the amount invested, and the frequency at which the amount of collateral is adjusted for changing market values.